Brielle Biermann Flaunts Perky Derriere In Barely-There White Bikini

 Brielle Biermann showed off her fit physique in her latest Instagram post.
-The picture was taken at the Biermann’s recent family vacation in Turks and Caicos.
+The picture was taken on the Biermann’s recent family vacation in Turks and Caicos.
 The tan and toned blonde looked sun-kissed in a tiny white bikini.
 In the sultry snap, the 22-year-old stood at the shoreline, dipping her feet into the clear water.
 Her skimpy swimsuit left little to the imagination.
 Brielle’s toned abs, incredible curves, and perky derriere were on full display.

 Brielle’s followers seemed to love the racy post.